Summer of fun in Boston

 Another big favourite, drawing crowds of spectators, is the Dragon Boat Festival.
 This year's event is on Sunday, August 13, on the River Witham where it passes through Witham Way Country Park, which is well worth a visit in its own right at any time.
 There will be additional attractions such as bouncy castles, stalls and refreshments and the racing begins at around 10am, continuing until around 3.30pm.

-Central Park will be the venue for you to bring along a picnic in the park and enjoy free family crafts with Sam's House on Wednesday, August 9.
+Boston Stump will be the venue for you to bring along a picnic in the Stump and enjoy free family crafts with Sam's House on Wednesday, August 9.

 The park will then host a family fun sports day on Friday, August 18, from 10am to 3pm.
 Local clubs will be on hand to introduce all-comers to a range of sports.
 There will be storytelling by library staff and another chance to picnic in the park on Wednesday, August 23.